shubh2565/Getting-and-Cleaning-data/CodeBook.md

 	- frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
 	- frequencyDomainBodyGyroscopeMagnitudeMeanFrequency

-- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk:

 	- frequencyDomainBodyGyroscopeJerkMagnitudeMean
 	- frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation